FairFuelUK (FFUK) will today hand a letter into the prime minister at 10 Downing Street calling for a cut in fuel duty in this month’s Budget.

 The letter, on behalf of FFUK’s 500,000 supports and the UK’s 32 million road users reads:

 Since 2011 the combined efforts of FairFuelUK, Robert Halfon MP and the chancellor have kept fuel duty down and shown a positive reduction in inflation.
-More importantly those efforts have helped millions of families and businesses survive the recession and contribute towards the nascent economic recover.
+More importantly, those efforts have helped millions of families and businesses survive the recession and contribute towards the nascent economic recovery.
 Had fuel duty been left alone diesel would now be near £1.65 a litre and there would be little talk of a brightening economy.